Leelee Sobieski: Interviews

 Joy Ride isn't a film you would make a statement with.
 It's a fun, jump out of life film.
 That's great.
 I love those films.
 Those films are great in times like these too.
 You can make a point with a film and help society or not.
 Take a film like Bulworth, a fantastic film.
 There are certain films like that, that can appeal to everybody and have a message in it and that's really great.

 In 2016, Sobieski confirmed "I don't do movie stuff anymore."
 Commenting on the reasons for her early retirement to Us Weekly, Sobieski said, "I am just focused on my kids.
-I think that's mainly why I stopped ...
-Also, ninety percent of acting roles involve so much sexual stuff with other people, and I don't want to do that."
+I think that's mainly why I stopped."
+In an interview with Vogue magazine in September 2012, she had explained, "Ninety percent of acting roles involve so much sexual stuff with other people, and I don’t want to do that.
+It’s such a strange fire to play with, and our relationship is surely strong enough to handle it, but if you’re going to walk through fire, there has to be something incredible on the other side."